Hinamatsuri: Girls’ Day Celebration In Japan

 4. Ushiojiru

 Lastly, Ushiojiru (潮汁) is a salt-based soup containing clams as the main ingredient.
 The clamshells symbolize the unity and peacefulness of a couple, as only two perfectly symmetrical twin shells can fit snugly together.
-It is said that just like snowflakes, no two clamshells are alike.
+Just like snowflakes, no two clamshells are alike.

-Lately, city halls (such as Hino in Tokyo) or museums are also displaying hina dolls in March.
-If you didn’t have time to do your own set-up this year or if you are just curious, these exhibits are a perfect occasion to get accustomed to the celebration and get a glimpse of traditional Japan.
+Lately, city halls (such as Hino) or Tokyo art exhibitions are also displaying hina dolls this March 2024.
+If you didn’t have time to do your own set-up this year or if you are just curious, these exhibits offer a perfect occasion to get accustomed to the celebration and catch a glimpse of traditional Japan.

 Happy Hinamatsuri!

-This article was originally published in February 2016.
-It was updated in February 2020.
+This article was originally published in February 2016 and updated in February 2024.